lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 2:3

+Administering to the Sick

+18.14

+## Blessings of Comfort and Counsel, Including Father’s Blessings

+18.14.1

+### Who Gives the Blessing

 Melchizedek Priesthood holders may give blessings of comfort and counsel to family members and to others who request them.
 These blessings are typically given by family members, ministering brothers, or priesthood leaders.

 A father who holds the Melchizedek Priesthood may give father’s blessings to his children.
 These may be especially helpful when children go to school, go on missions, get married, enter military service, or face special challenges.
 Parents encourage their children to seek father’s blessings in times of need.
 Father’s blessings may be recorded for personal use.

 A Melchizedek Priesthood holder does not need to seek approval from a priesthood leader to give a blessing of comfort and counsel or a father’s blessing.

+18.14.2

+### Instructions

 To give a blessing of comfort and counsel or a father’s blessing, one or more Melchizedek Priesthood holders place their hands lightly on the person’s head.
 Then the one acting as voice: